-Warning: this document (LUCA\RPT\001) should be read and understood within the larger context of the LUCA Project at the CAHA 3.5m telescope.
+This document (LUCA_RPT_001) should be read and understood within the larger context of the LUCA Project at the CAHA 3.5m telescope.

-2. Team and collaborators
+2. Team, Collaborators and Acknowledgements

-The work presented in this report has been performed over the past 2 years by our team at the IAA-CSIC in collaboration other institutions, in close contact with the CAHA staff.
+The work presented in this report has been performed over the past 2 years by our LUCA Team at the IAA-CSIC in collaboration other institutions, and in close contact with the CAHA staff.

-LUCA Team:

-IAA-CSIC:
+LUCA Team IAA-CSIC: